okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020-11-0/index.md

 The descriptive information returned on both the invalid redirect URI and invalid logout URI error pages has been updated to remove the term "whitelisted". <!--OKTA-336922-->

-### System Logs API adds additional filter expressions
+### System Log API adds additional filter expressions

 The [System Log API](/docs/reference/api/system-log/) `/logs` endpoint can now use the SCIM filter expression operators: `ew` (ends with), `ne` (not equal), and `not` (not function). <!--OKTA-188737-->